nvitya/rk3506-mcu/README.md

 I already integrated the RK3506 into the "blinky" and "uart" tests in the [vihaltests](https://github.com/nvitya/vihaltests) repository.

+(My VIHAL xode include clock setup, so the rockchip-amp kernel module is not required anymore to run these.)

 # Testing

 I bought a Luckfox Lyra Plus for the testing.